michellevit/Amazon-Inventory-Checker-App/README.md

 ## How To Edit the Program<a name="how-to-edit"></a>
-- Open the rebuild-app.bat and change DEBUG value to TRUE (to see)
+- Open the app-build.bat and change DEBUG value to TRUE (to see print statements)
 - After making code changes to file_processor.py - run:
-  - `.\rebuild-app.bat`
+  - `.\app-build.bat`
   - Note: The virtual environment must be created and activated:
     - To create the program follow [How To Create The Virtual Environment](#how-to-venv)
     - Open a terminal and navigate to the project's root dir